djwasser/M3iPiZeroW/README.md

 I'll be learning how to use github and node.js at that same time, so likely will be a bit muddled for awhile!

+What is currently working:
+* Fitness Machine Service (FTMS) with power, instantaneous cadence, and heart rate
+  * all three successfully demonstrated to work with Kinomap on ipad
+  * power and cadence work with Zwift on iPad; no HR
+* Heart Rate Service
+  * Works with Zwift on iPad; so combined witj FTMS all three measurements available
+  * Works with Peloton on iPad